Sections of This Topic Include

-Newsletters — This can be powerful means to conveying the nature of your organization and its services.
+Newsletters — This can be a powerful means of conveying the nature of your organization and its services.
 Consider using a consultant for the initial design and layout.
 Today’s desktop publishing tools can generate very interesting newsletters quite inexpensively.
 (See Newsletters.)

 Newspapers (major) – Almost everyone reads the local, major newspaper(s).
 You can get your business

-in the newspaper by placing ads, writing a letter to the editor or working with a reporter to get a story written about your business.
+in the newspaper by placing ads, writing a letter to the editor, or working with a reporter to get a story written about your business.
 Advertising can get quite expensive.
-Newspaper are often quite useful in giving advice about what and how to advertise.
+Newspapers are often quite useful in giving advice about what and how to advertise.
 Know when to advertise — this depends on the buying habits of your customers.
 (See Classifieds of Newspapers and Magazines.)

 Newspapers (neighborhood) — Ironically, these are often forgotten in lieu of major newspapers, yet the neighborhood newspapers are often closest to the interests of the organization’s stakeholders.
 (See Classifieds of Newspapers and Magazines.)

 Posters and bulletin boards — Posters can be very powerful when placed where your customers will actually notice them.
 But think of how often you’ve actually noticed posters and bulletin boards yourself.
-Your best bet is to place the posters on bulletin boards and other places which your customers frequent, and always refresh your posters with new and colorful posters that will appear new to passers by.
-Note that some businesses and municipalities have regulations about the number of size of posters that can be placed in their areas.
+Your best bet is to place the posters on bulletin boards and other places that your customers frequent, and always refresh your posters with new and colorful posters that will appear new to passers-by.
+Note that some businesses and municipalities have regulations about the number size of posters that can be placed in their areas.
 (See Signs and Displays.)